SERVICES

 Post-Surgery Recovery

-Acupuncture is a beneficial therapeutic modality to enhance post-surgery recovery by addressing both the physiological and symptomatic aspects of healing.
-It helps in the reduction of post-operative pain through the stimulation of endogenous analgesic systems, including the release of endorphins and enkephalins, which provide pain relief.
-Acupuncture also promotes blood circulation to the affected areas, facilitating the delivery of nutrients and oxygen essential for tissue repair and regeneration.
-Additionally, it reduces inflammation by modulating the release of pro-inflammatory cytokines, which in turn helps minimize swelling and discomfort at the surgical site.
-Acupuncture can accelerate healing time by promoting cell regeneration and optimizing collagen production, essential for wound healing and tissue remodeling.
-Moreover, it plays a crucial role in enhancing immune function, assisting in the reduction of infection risks.
-These combined effects make acupuncture an invaluable adjunct to surgical recovery, supporting both the body’s natural healing processes and improving overall recovery outcomes.
+Acupuncture is a valuable therapy for supporting recovery after surgery by addressing both the physiological and symptomatic aspects of healing.
+It reduces post-operative pain through activation of the body’s natural pain-control systems, including the release of endorphins and enkephalins.
+This provides effective pain relief while minimizing the need for medication.
+Acupuncture also enhances blood circulation to surgical areas, ensuring the delivery of oxygen and nutrients that fuel tissue repair and regeneration.
+By modulating the release of pro-inflammatory cytokines, it lowers inflammation, which helps reduce swelling and discomfort at the surgical site.
+Acupuncture further accelerates recovery by promoting cell regeneration and optimizing collagen production, both of which are critical for wound healing and tissue remodeling.
+In addition, acupuncture supports immune function, helping to lower the risk of post-surgical infection.
+These combined effects make acupuncture a powerful complement to surgical recovery, enhancing the body’s natural healing processes and improving overall outcomes.

 Sports Performance Enhancement